Barclays International Transfer: Fees and Exchange Rates 2024

 OFX 46.27 GBP 1 - 2 business days

 In this example, the Barclays international transfer fee was actually 0 GBP.
 It’s pretty common for banks to use no upfront transfer charge - but that doesn’t mean the total cost is zero.
-In this case, the real fee you pay is wrapped up in exchange rate costs, and you may need to cover third party costs too.
+In this case, the fee you pay is wrapped up in an exchange rate markup.
+That’s an extra charge which can quickly become the most costly of all the fees you pay to send money overseas.
+Banks aren’t often open about the exact markups they add to their retail exchange rates - but they can be around 2.5% - 3% for many currency pairs.
+That represents an extra 150 GBP fee on a transfer worth 5,000 GBP.
 More on fees later.

 Getting started with an international money transfer provider is usually easy.
 These services specialise in online and mobile payments, so have an intuitive customer experience and plenty of help on hand if you need it.